francineannealvarez/WellCare/README.md

 2. **Compile the Program:**
    - Open the integrated terminal in Visual Studio Code (Ctrl + `).
-   - Navigate to the `src` directory where the source files are located:
+   - In the root directory of the project, compile the program with the MySQL Connector JAR in the classpath:
      ```bash
-     cd src
+     javac -d out -cp lib/mysql-connector-java-9.1.0.jar $(find src -name "*.java")
      ```
-   - Compile the main program:
-     ```bash
-     javac main/Main.java
-     ```

 3. **Run the Program:**
-   - Run the program with the following command:
+   - After successful compilation, run the program using the following command:
      ```bash
-     java main.Main
+     java -cp out:lib/mysql-connector-java-9.1.0.jar main.Main
      ```
+---
 ## Project File Structure 📁

 Here is the structure of the project:

 ```
+├── lib/                           # Library files
+│   └── mysql-connector-j-9.1.0.jar # MySQL Connector JAR file
 ├── sql/                           # SQL files
 │   └── WellCare.sql               # SQL schema file
 ├── src/                           # Java source files